Elispreng/Elispreng/README.md

 I am dynamic and articulate data scientist with significant experience in big data and qualitative methods for over 15 years.
 My professional path is a unexpected journey of coming full circle because of early intererest in data analysis.
 This research primarily focused on people and language.
 I realized how momentous it is to combine big data with real human insights.
 Now I  see exciting ways to bring those  human skills together with a growing  understanding of the tech applications.

 ## Contributions 🙌
- 1. Grocery Sales Repository with Tableau Dashboard and coefficients
+ 1. Grocery Sales Repository
+      - Tableau Dashboard
+      - Machine Learning
+      - Local and  Global Explanations with SHAP and Lime
- 2. Movies
+ 3. Movies
-    - a.
-More data exploration
+    -  More data exploration
-    - b.
-Prep for Tableau and Power BI
+    -  Prep for Tableau and Power BI
-3. Chicago Crime Model
+4. Chicago Crime Model
-     - a.
-Rebuilding repository
+     - Rebuilding repository
-      - b.
-More data exploration
+      -  More data exploration
-4. Census Model (under construction)
+5. Census Model (under construction)